edliu3/LN-Optimizer/README.md

 ## Output

-After optimization completes, the tool prints results to the console and generates an HTML report in `reports/` (next to main.py, created automatically if it doesn't exist).
+After optimization completes, the tool prints results to the console and generates an HTML report (see example report [here](reports/example_report.html)) in `reports/`.
 The report includes:

 - Total damage and chain count
 - Team composition and attack rotation